 The prices of polysilicon, the essential raw material for solar cell and module products and silicon wafers, have been subject to significant volatility.
 Historically, increases in the price of polysilicon had increased our production costs.
 Since the first half of 2010, as a result of the growth of newly available polysilicon manufacturing capacity worldwide, there has been an increased supply of polysilicon, which has driven down its price and the price of its downstream products.
 Since the second half of 2011, the prices of polysilicon and silicon wafers further fell significantly.
 From 2011 to 2012, the prices of solar products declined, and prices began to stabilize in the first half of 2013.
-From 2013 to 2016 and in the first half of 2017, the price of polysilicon slightly fluctuated.
+From 2013 to 2016, the price of polysilicon slightly fluctuated.
+In the nine months ended September 30, 2017, the price of polysilicon increased significantly due to short supply.